squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 After run ''squid -z''.
 If that succeeds, try ''squid -N -D -d1'', squid should start.
 Check that there are no errors.
 If everything looks good, try browsing through squid.

 Now, configure ''cygrunsrv'' to run Squid as a service as the chosen username.
 You may need to check permissions here.

+== Building Squid on MinGW ==

+In order to compile squid using the MinGW environment, the packages MSYS, MinGW and msysDTK must be installed.
+Some additional libraries and tools must be downloaded separately:

+ * OpenSSL: [http://www.slproweb.com/products/Win32OpenSSL.html Shining Light Productions Win32 OpenSSL]
+ * libcrypt: [http://sourceforge.net/projects/mingwrep/ MinGW packages repository]
+ * db-1.85: [http://tinycobol.org/download.html TinyCOBOL download area]
+ * uudecode: [http://unxutils.sourceforge.net/ Native Win32 ports of some GNU utilities]

+Unpack the source archive as usual and run configure.
+The following are the recommended minimal options for Windows:
+{{{
+./configure --prefix=c:/squid --disable-wccp --disable-wccpv2 --enable-win32-service --enable-default-hostsfile=none
+}}}

+Compile everything:
+{{{
+make
+}}}

+and finally, install:
+{{{
+make install
+}}}

+This will install into ''c:\squid''.
+If you wish to install somewhere else, change the ''--prefix'' option for configure.

+After run ''squid -z''.
+If that succeeds, try ''squid -N -D -d1'', squid should start.
+Check that there are no errors.
+If everything looks good, try browsing through squid.

+Now, to run Squid as a system service, run ''squid -n''.

+Always check the provided release notes for any version specific detail.

 ##end